CM4all/workshop/doc/index.rst

 * :samp:`concurrency NUM`: Limit the number of processes of this plan.
 The global concurrency setting is still obeyed.

+* :samp:`rate_limit "MAX/INTERVAL"`: Limit the rate in which this plan is going to be executed.
+This rate is cluster-global and the interval is rolling.
+Example: ":samp:`20 / 15 minutes`" allows no more than 20 executions within 15 minutes.

 In the :samp:`exec` line, the following variables in the form :samp:`${NAME}` are expanded: